politeauthority/automox-worklets/reverse-shell/README.md

 ## Trouble Shooting
 If things are not going well, here are some debugging tips.

-Checkout the auth logs on your SSH server, for _most_ debian systems this will be located at `/var/log/auth.log`.
+Checkout the auth logs on your SSH server, for _most_ Debian systems this will be located at `/var/log/auth.log`.
 I often use the command `tail -f /var/log/auth.log | grep -i ssh`, so I can watch connections live while I debug.

 If you receive the error `ssh_exchange_identification: read: Connection reset by peer` when trying